Continual Learning: Applications and the Road Forward: Continual learning is not a choice

-It is often necessary to correct wrongly learned predictions from past data.
+} It is often necessary to correct wrongly learned predictions from past data.
 Real world practice shows us that models are often imperfect, \eg models frequently learn various forms of decision shortcuts~\citep{lapuschkin2019unmasking}, or sometimes the original training data become outdated and are no longer aligned with current facts (\eg a change in government leaders).
 Additionally, strictly accumulating knowledge may not always be compliant with present legal regulations and social desiderata.
-Overcoming existing biases, more accurately reflecting fairness criteria, or adhering to privacy protection regulations (\eg the right to be forgotten of the GDPR in Europe~\citep{GDPR16}), represent a second facet of the editing problem.
+Overcoming existing biases, more accurately reflecting fairness criteria, or adhering to privacy protection regulations (\eg the right to be forgotten of the GDPR in Europe~\citep{GDPR16}), represent a second facet of this editing problem.

-When mistakes are exposed, it is desirable to selectively edit the model without forgetting other relevant knowledge and without re-training from scratch.
-The model editing pipeline~\citep{mitchell2021fast} first identifies corner cases and failures, then prompts data collection over those cases, and subsequently retrains/updates the model.
+When mistakes are exposed, it is desirable to selectively edit the model without forgetting other relevant knowledge and without re-training from scratch. \Rb{Such edits should thus only change the output of a model to inputs in the neighborhood of the effected input-output mapping, while keeping all others constant.} The model editing pipeline~\citep{mitchell2021fast} first identifies corner cases and failures, then prompts data collection over those cases, and subsequently retrains/updates the model.
 Recently proposed methods are able to locally change models, yet this comes at a significant cost, or model draw-down, \ie forgetting of knowledge that was correct~\citep{santurkar2021editing}.
 Often the goal of model editing is to change the output associated with a specific input from A to B, yet changing the output to something generic or undefined is an equally interesting case.
 Such changes can be important in privacy-sensitive applications, to \eg forget learned faces or other personal attributes.

 Naively, one could retrain a model from scratch with an updated dataset, that no longer contains outdated facts and references to privacy-sensitive subjects, or includes more data on previously out-of-distribution data.
 To fully retrain on the new dataset, significant computational power and access to all previous training data is necessary.
 Instead, with effective continual learning, this naive approach can be improved by only changing what should be changed.
 An ideal solution would be able to continually fix mistakes, at a much lower computational cost than retraining from scratch, without forgetting previously learned and unaffected information.
 Such a solution would minimize computational cost, while maximizing performance.
 There is no inherent limitation on memory in this problem, although it can be limited if not all training data are freely accessible.